 Obviously, this simple test does not tell us if something else is going on like a strain or sprain.
 But, if you remember, that pain and discomfort felt when you are not moving is a sign of something other than DOMS, this arms you with more information that can help you make a choice whether or not it's muscle soreness or not.

 What About Dark Urine Color?

 Many people these days discuss how rhabdomyolysis is accompanied by a change in the color of the urine.
-The urine is darker than normal and described as looking like like ice tea or cola colored (think Pepsi or Doctor Pepper or Coke-a-Cola).
-While this is often true, do not use urine color change as visual sign of rhabdo.
-This is because many people with the disorder have normal looking urine.
+The urine is darker than normal and described as looking like ice tea or cola-colored (think Pepsi or Doctor Pepper or Coke-a-Cola).
+While this is often true, do not use urine color change as a visual sign of rhabdo.
+This is because many people with the disorder have normal-looking urine.

 The pee test doesn't always work.
 So, you can still have rhabdomyolysis even if your urine appears normal looking.

 Do I have Rhabdo?

 OK, lets sum this up.
 If I were with you right now and you told me you through you had rhabdomyolysis, these would be the questions I'd ask you:

 1 Did you recently do an exercise or activity (workout, gardening, painting the house, etc.) you had not done before or done in a long time?